 ABC Brickworks Food Centre

-ABC was named after the Archipelago Brewery Company, Singapore‘s first commercial brewery.
+ABC was named after the Archipelago Brewery Company, Singapore’s first commercial brewery.
 Although the brewery’s since moved elsewhere, its original location still pleases the palate.
-(Albeit in a different way!)
+(In a different way!)

 Start your ABC Food Centre taste-testing adventure with Tiong Bahru Yi Sheng Fried Hokkien Mee (#01-13).
 The popular local food stall serves up some of the city’s finest fried prawn noodles.

-Be sure to also carve out time for the Michelin Bib Gourmand recommended herbal soups at Ah Er Soup (#01-141).
+I’d also recommend carving out time for the Michelin Bib Gourmand-recommended herbal soups at Ah Er Soup (#01-141).
 The juicy char siew at Fatty Cheong Roast (#01-120) is also worth a try.

 Nearest MRT station: Redhill (EW18)